JorgeRicoVivas/indexed_valued_enums/README.md

                  from it's enum's discriminant.

-Note: You can write metadata (Such as #[derive(...)]) before each pair of *Variant, Value*, and also before the enum, but it is required that the #[features(...)] is the last of the metadatas
+Note: You can write metadata (Such as #[derive(...)]) before each pair of *Variant, Value*, and also before the enum, but it is required that the ##[features(...)] is the last of the metadatas as this is not another metadata (henche the double hashtag to denote it)